How to Use Nginx Prometheus Exporter?

 sudo apt-get install nginx-prometheus-exporter

-Once the installation is complete, you can check the status of the exporter using the following command:
+Once the package installation is completed, Check the service status of Nginx Prometheus exporter using the following systemctl command.

 sudo systemctl status nginx-prometheus-exporter

-If the status is active, then the exporter is installed and running successfully.
+If you see the service status shows as active in state, then exporter package is installed and running successfully.
+We can move forward to next step.

 Configuration: